Global weight optimization of frame structures with polynomial programming: Results and discussion

 We plan to extend our approach in several directions.
 First, we are interested in problems in structural dynamics such as eigenvalue problems \citep{Achtziger2008} and steady-state harmonic oscillations.
 Second, we aim to investigate methods for accelerating the optimization process, e.g., by exploiting structural \citep{Zheng2021,Kocvara2020} and term sparsity, or adopting the very recent results in optimization problems with tame structure \citep{Aravanis2022}.

-\paragraph{Funding} Marek Tyburec and Michal Ko\v{c}vara acknowledge the support of the Czech Science foundation through project No. 22-15524S, and Martin Kru\v{z}\'ik through project No. 21-06569K.
+\paragraph{Funding} Marek Tyburec and Michal Ko\v{c}vara acknowledge the support of the Czech Science foundation through project No. 22-15524S.
+Martin Kru\v{z}\'ik appreciated the support of the Czech Science Foundation via project No. 21-06569K, and by the Ministry of Education, Youth and Sports through the mobility project 8J20FR019.
 We also acknowledge support by European Union's Horizon 2020 research and innovation program under the Marie Sk\l odowska-Curie Actions, grant agreement 813211 (POEMA).